 Road Traffic offences FAQ

 Road Traffic Offences are the most common charges that anyone can find themselves facing in the criminal courts.
-As soon as you drive a vehicle there are numerous rules that apply to the vehicle itself and the manner in which the vehicle is driven.
+As soon as you drive a vehicle, numerous rules apply to the vehicle itself and how the vehicle is driven.
 Some of the charges that may result from bad driving can be extremely serious, others relatively minor.
 Similarly, penalties can be serious such as disqualification from driving or rather lenient small fines.

-It is therefore essential that you obtain the correct advice as soon as possible.
-We have solicitors who are experienced in Road Traffic Law, and who may make the difference between keeping your licence or losing it.
-There are a few serious charges where a custodial sentence may be the main consideration of the courts e.g. causing death by dangerous driving.
+It is, therefore, essential that you obtain the correct advice as soon as possible.
+We have solicitors experienced in Road Traffic Law, and who may make the difference between keeping your licence or losing it.
+There are a few serious charges where a custodial sentence may be the courts’ main consideration, e.g. causing death by dangerous driving.

-If you have been charged with any driving offence contact us without delay on any of the telephone numbers stated on this webpage for immediate advice and if necessary to arrange a free consultation.
-We can also advise you in relation to obtaining legal aid to cover the cost of our representation.
+If you have been charged with any driving offence, contact us without delay on any of the telephone numbers stated on this webpage for immediate advice and if necessary to arrange a free consultation.
+We can also advise you concerning obtaining Legal Aid to cover the cost of our representation.

 The most common charges under the Road Traffic Act are stated below: